tara-shukla/Cloud_HW1/README.md

-# Part 1: Work with 1D Data (40 points, due in 2 weeks)
+# IV.
+Part 1: Work with 1D Data (40 points, due in 2 weeks)
 You are required to implement two logics:
 - Building a k-d tree
 - Performing KNN search over the k-d tree